 Errors, including fatal overdoses, have occurred when the concentration of the vial (50 mg PE/mL) was misinterpreted to mean that the total content of the vial was 50 mg PE.
 These errors have resulted in two- or ten-fold overdoses of CEREBYX since each of the vials actually contains a total of 100 mg PE (2 mL vial) or 500 mg PE (10 mL vial).
 Ensure the appropriate volume of CEREBYX is withdrawn from the vial when preparing the dose for administration.
 Attention to these details may prevent some CEREBYX medication errors from occurring.

 Prior to intravenous (IV) infusion, dilute CEREBYX in 5% dextrose or 0.9% saline solution for injection to a concentration ranging from 1.5 to 25 mg PE/mL.
 The maximum concentration of CEREBYX in any solution should be 25 mg PE/mL.
-When CEREBYX is given as an intravenous infusion, CEREBYX needs to be diluted and should only be administered at a rate not exceeding 150 mg PE/min.
+When CEREBYX is given as an IV infusion, CEREBYX needs to be diluted and should only be administered at a rate not exceeding 150 mg PE/min.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.